sebapersson/PEtab.jl/docs/src/parameter_estimation/extended_tutorial.md

 nothing # hide
 ```

-Passing an `rng` makes start-guess generation reproducible.
-Given `x0s`, multi-start
+Given `x0s`, multi-start estimation can be performed by calling [`calibrate`](@ref)
-estimation can be performed by calling [`calibrate`](@ref) repeatedly.
-For convenience,
+repeatedly.
+For convenience, `calibrate_multistart` combines start-guess generation and
-`calibrate_multistart` combines start-guess generation and estimation:
+estimation:

 ```@docs; canonical=false
 calibrate_multistart
 ```

-Two important keyword arguments are `nprocs` and `dirsave`. `nprocs` controls how many runs
+Two important keyword arguments to `calibrate_multistart` are `nprocs` and `dirsave`.
-are executed in parallel (via `pmap` from Distributed.jl).
-Using `nprocs > 1` often reduces
+`nprocs` controls how many runs are executed in parallel (via `pmap` from Distributed.jl).
-wall-clock time for problems taking >5 minutes. `dirsave` optionally saves results as runs
+Using `nprocs > 1` often reduces wall-clock time for problems taking >5 minutes. `dirsave`
-finish and is **strongly recommended** to not loose intermediate results.
+optionally saves results as runs finish and is **strongly recommended** to not loose
+intermediate results.
 For example, to run 50 multi-starts with Optim.jl’s `IPNewton`:

 ```@example 1
 ms_res = calibrate_multistart(petab_prob, Optim.IPNewton(), 50;